araclab/general/Food-epidemiology/host_element/README.md

 # LatentHost: Probabilistic host attribution using mobile genetic elements through Bayesian latent class analysis.
+A  Bayesian latent class model (BLCM) to systematically integrate multiple accessory elements for probabilistic assignment of host-origins.

+### Introduction

+Detection of mobile genetic elements in conjunction with core-genome features (phylogenetic clades or cgmlst) may identify zoonotic spillover and host switch events.
+We applied Bayesian latent class model (BLCM) approach that assumes the host-origin for each isolate is in an unobserved class of human, turkey, pork and chicken, with further stratification into three major clades based on core phylogeny.

+BLCM uses multivariate binary responses that indicate presence or absence of 18 host-associated accessory elements, identified previously, to infer the latent host-origins.
+The latent classes and model parameters can be learned in an unsupervised fashion or using a training set.
+Markov chain Monte Carlo algorithms are used to iteratively produce samples from the posterior distribution of the unobserved host-origins, based on which we calculate posterior probabilities of host-origins for each isolate.

+### Features:

+## cgMLST and Kmodes
 Code repository used to generate cgMLST kmodes clustering based on a pre-trained model for cluster predictions.

-### cgMLST and Kmodes requirements:
+# requirements:
 | Tool            | Version                						       |
 | --------------- | -------------------------------------------------------------------------- |
 | SLURM           | v23.02.4               						       |